speechly/cli/docs/README.md

 #### [`download`](download.md)

-Download the active configuration or model bundle of the given app.
+Download the active configuration or model bundle of the given app

 #### [`edit`](edit.md)